Ice cream: Earliest written documentation

 In the 16th century, the Mughal Empire used relays of horsemen to bring ice from the Hindu Kush to its capital, Delhi, used to create kulfi, a popular frozen dairy dessert from the Indian subcontinent often described as traditional Indian ice cream.
+Although Delhi has been described as the birthplace of kulfi, Australian food historian Charmaine O'Brien suggests:

+"...it is likely that [kulfi] originally evolved in the cooler climates of Persia or Samarkand and that the Mughals appropriated the concept and elaborated on it to create the creamy, perfumed dessert that it now is."

 Europe

 The technique of freezing was not known from any European sources prior to the 16th century.
 During the 16th century, authors made reference to the refrigerant effect that happened when salt was added to ice.
 By the latter part of the 17th century sorbets and ice creams were made using this process.

 Ice cream's spread throughout Europe is sometimes attributed to Moorish traders, but more often Marco Polo.
 Though it is not mentioned in any of his writings, Polo is often credited with introducing sorbet-style desserts to Italy after learning of them during his travels to China.
 According to a legend, the Italian duchess Catherine de' Medici introduced flavoured sorbet ices to France when she brought Italian chefs with her to France upon marrying the Duke of Orléans (Henry II of France) in 1533.
-No Italian chefs were present in France during the Medici period, and ice cream already existed in France before de Medici was born.
+However, no Italian chefs were present in France during the Medici period, and ice cream already existed in France before de Medici was born.
 One hundred years later, Charles I of England was reportedly so impressed by the "frozen snow" that he offered his own ice cream maker a lifetime pension in return for keeping the formula secret, so that ice cream could be a royal prerogative.
 There is no evidence to support these legends.